 FAQs

 You don’t need to set the Instant Pot to natural release.
 It’s a matter of not doing vs doing.
 You just let the float valve go down on its own.
-This will happen when the Instant Pot’s inner temperature goes down over time and that in turn, reduces the pressure inside.
+This will happen when the Instant Pot’s inner temperature goes down over time, and that, in turn, reduces the pressure inside.

-It may seem scary to have all that steam coming out of the pressure valve when you do a quick release, but it’s perfectly safe IF you take the right precautions.
+It may seem scary to have all that steam coming out of the pressure valve when you use a quick release, but it’s perfectly safe IF you take the right precautions.
 Don’t place your hands of face anywhere near the path of the steam.

 Quick release can take a long time if you have a lot of food in the electric pressure cooker.
 The larger the quantity of food the long it takes for all the steam to be released.